appserver-io/appserver/_docs/installation.md

 So, creating a file `build.properties` containing the line `os.distribution = raspbian` is sufficient for setting up the Raspbian build environment.

-> The actual build process can be started issuing `sudo ant build` on the command line.
+> The actual build process can be started by issuing `sudo ant build` on the command line.

 But what about environments without prepared properties?